What Is H.264 Streaming Encoder?

 H.264 is one of the most frequently used compression formats in the video production world.
 It’s a codec that touches multiple platforms, whether you’re looking to embed a video onto a website or live stream.

 In fact, the H.264 streaming encoder is the optimal format for live streaming.
-What’s great about encoding files into H.264 is you can attain a fraction of the file size yet retain exceptional quality for your streaming endeavours.
+What’s great about encoding files into H.264 is that you can attain a fraction of the file size yet retain exceptional quality for your streaming endeavours.
 With this being said, H.264 is a fantastic way to distribute high-quality video that can be seamlessly streamed by the target viewer.

 The decision to choose H.264 over other codecs will largely depend on the viewing audience in question.
 One of the biggest advantages of H.264 is it can be used to transmit high-quality images without consuming significant bandwidth.
 This is highly useful because you can either live stream or release video content that’s compatible with the internet connection of the device the content is being played.
 Therefore, H.264 is an especially useful format for individuals with lower bandwidth because it will enable them to view files at a resolution that suits them.

 That said, you’ll have to select a suitable bitrate and resolution for your audience.
-What’s great about H.264 is you can stream up to 4K resolution using RTMP.
+What’s great about H.264 is that you can stream up to 4K resolution using RTMP.

 In today’s advanced streaming age, you can use the H.264 format to offer various resolutions to viewers.
 They can either automatically receive the highest resolution available to them or they’ll have the option to manually select, for example, 720p or 480p.
 For reference, think about YouTube and the different qualities you can select from the settings icon.